 An existing prior authorization does not need an addendum to be eligible for telemedicine/telehealth delivery.
-Requirements for reimbursement are otherwise unchanged from the Medicaid Behavioral Health Services Provider Manual.
+Requirements for reimbursement are otherwise unchangedfrom the Medicaid Behavioral Health Services Provider Manual.

-From March 20, 2020 through April 30, 2021, LDH issued approval for MCOs to extend existing prior authorizations (PA) for MHR services that reach the end of the authorization period during the COVID-19 declared emergency.
-Beginning May 1, 2021 PAs will return to each MCO's Louisiana Department of Health procedure.
-MCOs may request documentation from providers to be aware Revisions are underscored.

-of continuation of services, any needs for continued service continuity, or perhaps even needs to expand service coordination.
+From March 20, 2020 through April 30, 2021, LDH issued approval for MCOs to extend existingPAs for OP-SUD treatment services that reach the end of the authorization period during the COVID-19 declared emergency, IF a prior authorization (PA) is required by the recipient's MCO for OP-SUD treatment services.
+Beginning May 1, 2021 PAs will return to each MCO's standard operating procedure.
+MCOs may request documentation from providers to be awareof continuation of services, any needs for continued service continuity, or perhaps even needs to expand service coordination.
 New requests should follow standard processes in place with the recipient's MCO.